 Every year, the week before Thanksgiving is National Hunger and Homelessness Awareness Week.
 Preble Street’s commitment to empower people facing problems with hunger and homelessness shows up in all of our work… from food programs to street outreach to Preble Street’s shelters and Site-based Housing First programs.

-Basic needs and food, too, are a critical component of Preble Street’s mobile and street outreach conducted by the Street Outreach Collaborative (SOC).
+Basic needs, including food, are a critical component of Preble Street’s mobile and street outreach conducted by the Street Outreach Collaborative (SOC).
 Meeting basic needs helps to build meaningful relationships with people, establishing trust to then connect them with the larger homeless services system.
 “We’re able to give people something, like food, warm gloves, or a pair of socks, without asking for anything in return.
 We build trust by meeting people’s basic needs,” says Bob Avery, a caseworker with the SOC.

 Preble Street works to ensure the meals and food we provide as well as how we distribute it is most productive, accessible, and helpful for the people we serve.
 Preble Street works with local farms, fishermen, and anti-hunger organizations to ensure our meals are healthy, nutritious, and culturally appropriate.
-Some farms and organizations include Liberation Farms, operated by the Somali Bantu Community Organization, and the Maine Coast Fisherman’s Association, which provides nearly 1,500 pounds of fresh and frozen fish every week.
+Some farms and organizations include Liberation Farms, operated by the Somali Bantu Community Organization, and the Cumberland County Food Security Council.
 As the Food Security Hub expands to meet the need in Maine, an estimated 75% of the products preserved at the Food Security Hub will be Maine-grown.

 This emphasis on making food accessible and helpful for the people we serve extends to our work at the Elena’s Way Wellness Shelter.
 Many times, people experiencing homelessness wait in line for every meal, but at Elena’s Way, “we’ve empowered clients to take food when they want it or when they need it,” says Elena’s Way Director, Henry Myer.
 This model is one part of Preble Street’s and Elena’s Way’s goal to “reduce the indignities of homelessness,” Myer says.